lski/webpack-babel-typescript-react-template/Readme.md

 -   `yarn run lint:fix` Applies auto fixes, where possible, to errors/warnings found by `yarn run lint`.
 -   `yarn run analysis`

     Uses `webpack-bundle-analyzer` to create a report on both the development & production builds.
-To view the reports naigate to `/report` and open the html files.
+To view the reports navigate to `/report` and open the html files.

 ## Settings